spacetelescope/skymap/README.md

 conda activate skymap

-4. Install the roman_datamodels

-pip install roman-datamodels

-5. Install the skymap package:
+4. Install the skymap package:

 pip install -e .

-6. You should now be able to open a notebook and use the package.
+5. You should now be able to open a notebook and use the package.

 cd notebook

-jupyter-lab Tessellation.ipynb
 jupyter-lab Skymap.ipynb